macar4115/esp32-dht11-mqtt/README.md

 - **WiFi Connectivity**: Connects to a WiFi network and initializes an NTP time server.
 - **MQTT Communication**: Publishes sensor data to ThingSpeak via MQTT and subscribes to control messages for the onboard LED.
 - **DHT11 Sensor**: Reads temperature and humidity, calculates heat index, and publishes the data.
-- **PCD8544 LCD Display**: Displays time, temperature, humidity, and connection statuses (WiFi and MQTT).
+- **PCD8544 LCD Display**: Displays real-time data including sensor readings and connection status.
 - **FreeRTOS Tasks**: Utilizes FreeRTOS for handling multiple tasks (WiFi connection, MQTT, sensor reading, data publishing, and display updates).
 - **RTC (Real-Time Clock)**: Synchronizes time using NTP and displays the current date and time.
+- **Opening Screen**: Displays a welcome message on startup.

 ## Hardware